 In 2018, at least 10 former Little People’s players attended the tournament with a son, daughter or niece. .

 In keeping with its mission of helping young people, three other programs are also under the tournament’s “Kids Helping Kids” umbrella.
-They include the Hy- Vee/KHQA-TV/Pepsi Tri-State Junior Golf Tour, which runs six to eight one-day events in the Illinois-Iowa-Missouri area each summer for kids who need more experience in tournament play; the Little People’s Scholarship Programs, which offers scholarships to young players based on family need and a complete profile including civic activities, and Little People’s Charitable Program, in which part of the proceeds from the tournament go to local and national charitable organizations involving young people.
+They include the Tri-State Junior Golf Tour, which runs six to 10 one-day events in the Illinois-Iowa-Missouri area each summer for kids who need more experience in tournament play; the Little People’s Scholarship Programs, which offers scholarships to young players based on family need and a complete profile including civic activities, and Little People’s Charitable Program, in which part of the proceeds from the tournament go to local and national charitable organizations involving young people.
 New in 2019 was the Maureen J. Garrity Scholarship for Women, established in honor of long-time volunteer Maureen Garrity to help support the education of young women playing in the Pepsi Little People’s.
 First-time winners were Abby Marting of Dubuque, IA, and Ali Schrock of Pontiac, IL.
 The Scholarship will again be available in 2020.

 The primary recipient of the charitable program is now Transitions of Western Illinois, which provides special services for emotionally and physically challenged young people and families.
 For many years, Little People’s donated money and scholarships to The First Tee of Great River, which disbanded in 2012.
 Since its inception, Pepsi Little People’s has donated more than $290,000 to charitable organizations and scholarships through its “Kids Helping Kids” program.